llagerlof/aduanizer/README.md

 Map of column names pointing to a string that should replace the actual value.

-During export, the replacement string gets outputed to the export file, regardless of the actual value on the database.
+During export, the replacement string gets outputted to the export file, regardless of the actual value on the database.
 During import, the replacement string is insert into the database, regardless of the actual value on the export file.

 #### replaceCode